 Along with hot flashes and mood swings, vaginal dryness is a hallmark symptom of menopause.
 Although you can experience vaginal dryness at any stage in your life, it’s more common in the years leading up to menopause (perimenopause) and after menopause.

-Vaginal dryness can impact one’s sex life by causing painful intercourse.
-It also can impact overall quality of life through discomfort from other activities such as walking, exercising, or using a tampon.
+Vaginal dryness can have a real impact on your overall quality of life.
+It can affect your sex life by causing painful intercourse, and cause discomfort from other activities such as walking, exercising, or using a tampon.

 Menopause may be inevitable, but its symptoms don’t have to be!
-Luckily, there are several treatment options for vaginal dryness during menopause.
+Luckily, there are several treatment options for vaginal dryness in menopause.

 Recurrent symptoms?
 Meet Evvy's at-home vaginal microbiome test, approved by leading OB-GYNs.